Concepts

 The Bus is used to adjust the gain of a group of sound instances in tandem.
 They are created before the Engine initialization with the buses configuration file.
 Any number of buses can be created.

 A bus has the particularity to optionally have other buses as child buses, which means that all changes to that bus' gain level affect all children of that bus as well.
-There should always be a single master bus, with name master, and with ID 1.
-This is the root bus from which all other buses descend.
-The engine will fail to initialize if the master bus is not found.
+There should always be a single master bus, with name master

-A bus may also define duck_buses, which are buses that will lower in volume when a sound is played on that first bus.
+, which are buses that will lower in volume when a sound is played on that first bus.
 For example, a designer might want to have background sound effects and music lower in volume when an important dialog is playing.
-To do this the sound_effect and music buses would be added in the list of duck_buses children of the dialog bus.
+To do this the sound_effect

-Real Channels
+Real Channels¶

 Real Channels are internally managed channels which communicate directly with Amplimix.
 They are created for each active channel and used only when the channel is rendering audio.